EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Abstract

 \section{Abstract}

 Egocentric vision is essential for both human and machine visual understanding, particularly in capturing the detailed hand-object interactions needed for manipulation tasks.
 Translating third-person views into first-person views significantly benefits augmented reality (AR), virtual reality (VR) and robotics applications.
-However, current exocentric-to-egocentric translation methods are limited by their dependence on 2D cues, synchronized multi-view settings, and unrealistic assumptions such as necessity of initial egocentric frame and relative camera poses during inference.
-To overcome these challenges, we introduce \textit{EgoWorld}, a novel two-stage framework that reconstructs an egocentric view from rich exocentric observations, including projected point clouds, 3D hand poses, and textual descriptions.
-Our approach reconstructs a point cloud from estimated exocentric depth maps, reprojects it into the egocentric perspective, and then applies diffusion-based inpainting to produce dense, semantically coherent egocentric images.
-Evaluated on the H2O and TACO datasets, \textit{EgoWorld} achieves state-of-the-art performance and demonstrates robust generalization to new objects, actions, scenes, and subjects.
-Moreover, \textit{EgoWorld} shows promising results even on unlabeled real-world examples.
+However, current exocentric-to-egocentric translation methods are limited by their dependence on 2D cues, synchronized multi-view settings, and unrealistic assumptions such as the necessity of an initial egocentric frame and relative camera poses during inference.
+To overcome these challenges, we introduce \textit{EgoWorld}, a novel framework that reconstructs an egocentric view from rich exocentric observations, including point clouds, 3D hand poses, and textual descriptions.
+Our approach reconstructs a point cloud from estimated exocentric depth maps, reprojects it into the egocentric perspective, and then applies diffusion model to produce dense, semantically coherent egocentric images.
+Evaluated on four datasets (\textit{i.e., } H2O, TACO, Assembly101, and Ego-Exo4D), \textit{EgoWorld} achieves state-of-the-art performance and demonstrates robust generalization to new objects, actions, scenes, and subjects.
+Moreover, \textit{EgoWorld} exhibits robustness on in-the-wild examples, underscoring its practical applicability.
+Project page is available at \texttt{https://redorangeyellowy.github.io/EgoWorld/}.